 Becker College ensures FERPA and HIPAA privacy rule compliance.
-All disability documentation submitted to the ADA/504 Coordinator is confidential.
-It is the student’s responsibility to initiate contact with the ADA/504 Coordinator regarding any disability, and it is up to the student to continue the accommodation process by communicating his/her needs to the faculty after completing the approval process.
+All disability documentation submitted to the Office of Disability Services is confidential.
+It is the student’s responsibility to initiate contact with the Office of Disability Services regarding any disability, and it is up to the student to continue the accommodation process by communicating his/her needs to the faculty after completing the approval process.
 Becker College recognizes the right of the student to determine who receives/has access to disability-related information, as well as the right to confidentiality.

-Students may contact the ADA/504 Coordinator at any time with questions or for more information regarding disabilities and academic accommodations, as well as other academic supports available to students through the Collaborative Learning Center.
+Students may contact the Office of Disability Services at any time with questions or for more information regarding disabilities and academic accommodations, as well as other academic supports available to students through the Collaborative Learning Center.

 Q: How do I utilize my testing accommodations?